 5. Cake Strips

-These Bake Even Strips are soaked in water and fastened around the cake pan and work like a charm.
-They are easy to use and will last for a very long time if you take proper care of them.
+Bake Even Strips are soaked in water then fastened around the cake pan to prevent the sides of the cake from baking faster than the center of the cake!
+They really work like a charm, are easy to use, and will last for a very long time if you take proper care of them.

 6. Cooling racks